Quantized Transport of $\nu = 2/3$ Fractional Quantum Hall Edge with Disordered Superconducting Proximity

-{\emph{Quantized transport for $N\neq 0$.}} We now show that an edge in the SC$_N$ phase with $N\neq 0$ in Fig. \ref{fig:setup} leads to quantized electric transport at zero temperature. \cref{fig:KFP-SC-KFP}(a) shows the lower edge of Fig. \ref{fig:setup}.
+{\emph{Quantized transport for $N\neq 0$.}} We now show that an edge in the SC$_{N\neq0}$ phase in Fig. \ref{fig:setup} leads to quantized electric transport at zero temperature.
+Figure \ref{fig:KFP-SC-KFP}(a) shows the lower edge of Fig. \ref{fig:setup}.
 In the long-edge and zero-temperature limit, we assume the edge in intervals $x<0$ and $x>L$ without SC proximity flows to the KFP fixed point (as consistent with past experiments), and the edge in interval $0<x<L$ with SC proximity flows to the SC$_N$ fixed point.
-Thus, the lower edge constitutes a KFP-SC$_N$-KFP junction: each interval has a downstream boson ($\phi_d$ in SC$_N$, and $\phi_\rho$ in KFP) free from the relevant disorder, and an upstream boson which RG flows to free ($\phi_u\rightarrow \widetilde{\phi}_u$ in SC$_N$, and $\phi_\sigma\rightarrow \widetilde{\phi}_\sigma$ in KFP) at zero temperature by the relevant disorder driven SU(2) rotation in \cref{eq:rand-rot}.
-The electric transport of the lower edge is governed by its charge transmission $t_{eh}=t_n-t_a$ across the SC$_N$ interval, where $t_n$ and $t_a$ are the normal and Andreev transmissions, respectively, with $t_n+t_a=1$.
+Thus, the lower edge constitutes a KFP-SC$_N$-KFP junction: each interval has a free downstream boson ($\phi_d$ in SC$_N$, and $\phi_\rho$ in KFP), and an upstream boson which is randomly rotated by the relevant disorder ($\phi_u\rightarrow \widetilde{\phi}_u$ in SC$_N$, $\phi_\sigma\rightarrow \widetilde{\phi}_\sigma$ in KFP, by \cref{eq:rand-rot}) and RG flows to free.
+The electric transport of the lower edge is governed by its charge transmission $t_{eh}=t_n-t_a$ across the SC$_N$ interval, where $t_n$ and $t_a$ are the normal and Andreev (electron-to-hole conversion) transmissions, respectively, with $t_n+t_a=1$.

 To calculate $t_{eh}$, we apply a voltage $V(x)$ (defined relative to SC) which is only nonzero within $x<0$, and calculate the current $I(x)$ at $x>L$.
 By the Kubo formula, $I(x) = \frac{e^2}{2\pi h}\int_0^\infty dt\int_{-\infty}^{\infty} dx' V(x')D(x,x',t)$, where the propagator $D(x,x',t) \equiv -i\frac{4\pi^2}{e^2}\braket{[j(x,t),\rho(x',0)]}$.
 In the basis $(\phi_\sigma,\phi_\rho)^T$ in \cref{eq: def charge and neutral basis}, the charge density $\rho= -\frac{e}{2\pi} \sqrt{\frac{2}{3}} \partial_x \phi_\rho$ and current $j= \frac{e}{2\pi} \sqrt{\frac{2}{3}} \partial_t \phi_\rho$ only depend on $\phi_\rho$.
 For calculating current $I(x)$ at $x<0$ or $x>L$ in the KFP intervals where $\phi_\rho$ propagates freely with velocity $v_\rho$, one has $j=v_\rho\rho$ and thus the propagator can be rewritten as